natepiano/hana/docs/developer/code_organization.md

 ## When to Split Files

-Start with a single file until you hit these thresholds:
+Start with a single file until you hit these thresholds (use common sense - these are just guidelines)
 - File exceeds ~300 lines
 - Multiple developers frequently working on different sections
 - Clear separation of concerns emerges